flowsforapex/bpmn-viewer/README.md

 ## Description

-BPMN Viewer, that is used in Apex BPMN Viwer plugin.
+BPMN Viewer, that is used in Apex BPMN Viewer plugin.

 ## Run the app